symfony/symfony-docs/best_practices.rst

 You don't need to browse several files created with different formats (YAML, XML, PHP): all the configuration is just where you need it and it only uses one format.

-Don't Use Annotations to Configure the Controller Template
+Don't Use Annotations to Configure the Controller's Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``@Template`` annotation is useful, but also involves some *magic*.